What are cookies?

-If have not already clicked either button, you will see the banner below.
+If you have not already clicked either button, you will see the banner below.

-- If you wish to disable our cookies, click ‘No, continue with necessary cookies only’ in the banner below.
+- If you wish to disable our cookies, click ‘Accept only necessary cookies only’ in the banner below.

 - Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, please visit All About Cookies.